WOS Full Form, Features, and its Benefits

 (iii) Operational Flexibility: The wholly owned subsidiary offers operational flexibility, and the parent company can implement its strategies and policies without interference from minority shareholders.
 This is more important in foreign markets, whereby the parent can work under local conditions but still be in control.

-(iv) Established Financial Report: For reporting purposes, in preparation of the financial report for consolidated balance sheets and income statement; financial statements of the subsidiary shall be consolidated with those of parent.
-This will reflect the consolidated position of the entire corporate family.
+(iv) Established Financial Report: For reporting purposes, in preparation of the financial report for consolidated balance sheets and income statement; financial statements of the subsidiary shall be consolidated with those of parent, this will reflect the consolidated position of the entire corporate family.

 Functions of WOS (Wholly Owned Subsidiary)